Safe Mascara Guide

 ILIA Fullest Volumizing Mascara

 Fullest Volumizing Mascara thickens and defines lashes from root to tip with fullness you can’t miss.
 Clean, nourishing ingredients condition with every coat for lashes that look fuller, thicker, and healthier.
+I prefer the Limitless, but both are safe.

 Jane Iredale